Canadian literature: French-Canadian literature

-In 1802, the Lower Canada legislative library was founded, being one of the first in Occident, the first in the Canada.
-For comparison, the library of the British House of Commons was founded sixteen years later.
-The library had some rare titles about geography, natural science and letters.
-All books it contained were moved to the Canadian parliament in Montreal when the two Canadas, lower and upper, were united.
-On April 25, 1849, a dramatic event occurred: the Canadian parliament was burned by furious people along with thousands of French Canadian books and a few hundred of English books.
-This is why some people still affirm today, falsely, that from the early settlements until the 1820s, Quebec had virtually no literature.
-Though historians, journalists, and learned priests published, overall the total output that remain from this period and that had been kept out of the burned parliament is small.
+In 1802, the Lower Canada legislative library was founded.
+All books it contained were subsequently moved to the Canadian parliament in Montreal when the two Canadas, Lower and Upper, were united.
+On April 25, 1849 the Canadian parliament was burned along with thousands of French Canadian books and a few hundred English books.
+A consequence of this event was the mistaken impression that from the early settlements until the 1820s, Quebec had virtually no literature.

 It was the rise of Quebec patriotism and the 1837 Lower Canada Rebellion, in addition to a modern system of primary school education, which led to the rise of French-Canadian fiction.
 L'influence d'un livre by Philippe-Ignace-Francois Aubert de Gaspé is widely regarded as the first French-Canadian novel.
 The genres which first became popular were the rural novel and the historical novel.
 French authors were influential, especially authors like Balzac.

 In 1866, Father Henri-Raymond Casgrain became one of Quebec's first literary theorists.
 He argued that literature's goal should be to project an image of proper Catholic morality.
 However, a few authors like Louis-Honoré Fréchette and Arthur Buies broke the conventions to write more interesting works.

 This pattern continued until the 1930s with a new group of authors educated at the Université Laval and the Université de Montréal.
 Novels with psychological and sociological foundations became the norm.
 Gabrielle Roy and Anne Hébert even began to earn international acclaim, which had not happened to French-Canadian literature before.
 During this period, Quebec theatre, which had previously been melodramas and comedies, became far more involved.

 French-Canadian literature began to greatly expand with the turmoil of the Second World War, the beginnings of industrialization in the 1950s, and most especially the Quiet Revolution in the 1960s.
 French-Canadian literature also began to attract a great deal of attention globally, with Acadian novelist Antonine Maillet winning the Prix Goncourt in 1979.
 An experimental branch of Québécois literature also developed; for instance the poet Nicole Brossard wrote in a formalist style.

 In 1979, Roch Carrier wrote the story The Hockey Sweater, which highlighted the cultural and social tensions between English and French speaking Canada.